SPACECRAFT STRUCTURES AND MECHANISMS - 2022/3

 Learning and teaching methods include the following.

-- Teaching is by lectures and tutorials.
+- Teaching is by pre-recorded Panopto video lectures, face-to-face teaching sessions and tutorials.
 Learning takes place through lectures, tutorials, and exercises.
-Some of the example problems come from real industrial applications
+Some of the example problems come from real industrial applications.

-- 3 hours of lectures/tutorials per week for 11 weeks.
+- Pre-recorded Panopto video lectures worth 2 hours of lectures per week and 1 hour tutorial for 11 weeks.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.